 There are a lot of misconceptions about leather.
 Two of the most common ones I hear are 1) leather is a by-product of the meat and dairy industry and 2) people only buy leather they know to be a by-product of the meat and dairy industry.
-Here is what you need to know.
+Here are the facts about leather you need to know.

 Rest assured there are no pictures in this article, so if you are sensitive to images animal abuse there is nothing gory to follow.
 However, if you are sensitive to animal abuse, you should ask yourself why you support the meat, dairy and leather industry.